lindasz9/ai-learning-journey/journal/04-getting-started.md

 ## 07/25/2025

-I'm back.
-I was just in Paris for a few days, but I'm back in track.
-So I missed 3 days but we continue from where we finished.
+I'm back!
+I spent a few days in Paris, but now I'm back on track.
+I may have missed three days, but we're picking up right where we left off.

+✅ Reinforcement Learning